Giselle-Pacheco/thermostat_in_arduino/README.md

-# Detection of persons in a campus field.
+# Creating an electronic thermostat with Arduino MEGA.

-In this repository we will be detecting a person walking in a field by using Computer Vision methods.
+In this repository we will build and program a thermostat with the help of an arduino MEGA.